Timvissers/petstore/PROGRESS.md

 build cycle

+    grunt for building
-    grunt for building, grunt serve for preview, and grunt serve:dist for a preview of the built app.
+    grunt serve for preview
+    grunt serve:dist for a preview of the built app.

 heroku setup in dist folder!